kumleshkurre/Active-Directory-Group-Policy-Management/README.md

 - Type: gpupdate
 - Press **Enter**

-✅ USB / removable storage access will be blocked on the client system.
+✅ USB / removable storage access will be blocked on the Domain system.